infumap/infumap/docs/deployment/raspberry-pi.md

     sudo systemctl restart wg-quick@wg0

+Now add SSH access for the admin VPN host on the Raspberry Pi:

+    sudo ufw allow from ADMIN_VPN_HOST_IP/32 to any port 22 proto tcp sudo ufw status verbose

+Where `ADMIN_VPN_HOST_IP` is the WireGuard IP assigned to your admin laptop/workstation (e.g. `10.0.0.10`).

+With this policy, remote administration is possible from your specific admin VPN host, including after reboot for the purposes of unlocking the LUKS encrypted volume.
+Because SSH is allowlisted to the admin host IP (and not the full VPN subnet), compromise of the VPS or another VPN peer does not by itself grant SSH access to the Raspberry Pi.

 Because the VPS firewall baseline is `sudo ufw default deny routed`, add explicit `wg0` -> `wg0` routed allow rules for admin access to the Raspberry Pi: